GuardKenzie/landra/docs/commands.md

 - `date` is when the event will first take place.
 The date format is `YYYY/MM/DD hh:mm`
 - `description` is the description for the event
 - `recurring` dictates how often the event should repeat.
 If this argument is not supplied, the event will only happen once.
+- `channel` does two things: Adds a voice channel for the event into the events list and (if Landra has permission) creates a discord event an hour before the event starts.

 Once you have executed the command, the bot will let you pick which event you want to apply the changes to.